Gurmigou/fuel-app-eureka/README.md

 # 📚 EPetrol project.
-Eureka service.
+Eureka service
 This is a utility service for microservice infrastructure.